CBF-RL: Safety Filtering Reinforcement Learning in Training with Control Barrier Functions: Dual Approach to CBF-RL

 Intuitively, this reward penalizes actions whenever the safety filter is activated, and also incentivizes the model to take actions as close to the safe actions as possible to reduce the intervention of the filter.
-The whole algorithm is as shown in Alg. \ref{Alg:CBF_RL}.

-\newsec{Single Integrator Example} To demonstrate our proposed approach and analyze the effect of each component of CBF-RL, we perform extensive ablation studies on a single integrator navigation task.
+Because the penalty term $\exp(\dots)-1$ is strictly lower-bounded by $-1$, it provides a smooth learning signal without causing unbounded instability with respect to the primary task rewards.
+The whole algorithm is as shown in Alg. \ref{Alg:CBF_RL}. \newsec{Single Integrator Example} To demonstrate our proposed approach and analyze the effect of each component of CBF-RL, we perform extensive ablation studies on a single integrator navigation task.
 The agent is placed into a 2D world with obstacles and tasked with going to a specified goal.
 The starting, obstacle, and goal locations are all randomized, and extra care is taken such that the agent always initializes in a safe state following \cite{bejarano_safety_2025}.
 The single integrator has dynamics $\mb{q}_{k+1}= \mb{q}_k + \mb{v}_k \Delta t$ where $\mb{q}=(x,y)$ is the robot position, $\mb{v}_k$ is the velocity of the agent, and $\Delta t$ is the timestep size.
 The safety barrier function $h$ is defined as

 where $\mb{p}_j$ is the position of the jth obstacle with radius $r_j$, the agent also has radius $r_{\text{agent}}$ and the size of the world is $L$.
 Thus we can formulate the training-time safety filter with \eqref{eq:closed-form-sol} and define our reward modification associated with the safety with \eqref{eq:reward-cbf-penalty}.
 Full reward terms are shown in Table II.